 Logothash method

 auditor is the first forensic tool to implement this method.
-See about auditor
+See more about auditor

 How it Works